-Community Health Choice, Inc. participates in the Children’s Health Insurance Program (CHIP).
-CHIP is a health insurance plan for children under the age of 19 and is designed for families who earn too much money to qualify for Texas Medicaid programs, yet cannot afford to buy private insurance.
+Community Health Choice (Community) participates in the Children’s Health Insurance Program (CHIP).
+CHIP is a health insurance plan for children under the age of 19 and for families who earn too much money to qualify for Texas Medicaid programs, yet cannot afford to buy private insurance.

 How does CHIP work?

 Under CHIP, Members choose an HMO and a Primary Care Provider (PCP) to provide all primary care services and to arrange for and coordinate referrals for all medically necessary specialty services.
 Families whose income is between 100 and 200 percent of the Federal Poverty Level (FPL) may be eligible to participate in CHIP.
 Annual enrollment fees are $50 or less per family, and most co-payments for doctor visits and prescription drugs are $10 or less.